 How to Define Your CRM Vision and Goals

-If you are embarking on a new CRM strategy, there is a crucial question that you should consider at the outset.
+If you are embarking on a new CRM strategy, a crucial step will be to define your organisation's CRM vision.

 - Unable to measure the value of each client account and personalise service accordingly

-- Lack of insight into what customers think
+- Lack of insight into what your customers think

-- How to achieve a balance between improving customer experience and controlling servicing costs
+- Balancing the demands of improving customer experiences and controlling servicing costs

-- Need to improve win and retention rates
+- Needing to improve win and retention rates

-- Too much time is being wasted through inefficient processes that consume too many resources
+- Time being wasted through inefficient processes that consume too many resources

-At the outset of a CRM project a clear vision should be defined that states where your business wants to be.
+At the outset of this project, a clear vision should be defined that states where your business wants to be to overcome these challenges.

-Think of the CRM vision statement as a 30 second pitch for your project that sums up its purpose and critical aspects in just a couple of sentences.
+Think of the vision statement as a 30-second pitch for your project that will sum up its purpose and critical aspects in just one or two sentences.

 By defining and documenting this vision statement you’ll have a destination and reference point throughout the project to steer decisions and additional requirements.

-Your vision will be a business vision rather than a technical vision.
-Defining this should be a team effort and it will often reflect:
+Defining this should be a team effort.
+Your vision should be a business vision rather than a technical vision.
+It will often reflect: